Lung Diseases Affecting the Interstitium

-I have listed a few diseases that are considered autoimmune but there are much more.
+I have listed a few diseases considered autoimmune, but there are many more.

-So we need to try and prevent getting these diseases by having a healthy lifestyle quit smoking if you are.
+So we need to try and prevent these diseases by having a healthy lifestyle; quit smoking if you are.
 It seems that 75% of these diseases are caused by smoking.

-Have a healthy diet keep away from sugars, pastries a little now and then cut out or down on alcoholic beverages no overindulgence more fruits and vegetables and a little exercise.
+Have a healthy diet, keep away from sugars and pastries a little now, and then cut out or down on alcoholic beverages, no overindulgence, more fruits and vegetables, and a little exercise.

 I have placed a link to some easy exercises from silver sneakers, try and do these at least three times per week

-Thank you for reading my post I do hope you found it helpful and informative, If you have any questions or comments please leave them below and I will respond.
+Thank you for reading my post.
+I hope you found it helpful and informative; if you have any questions or comments, please leave them below, and I will respond.
 Please like and share this post.

 NOTE: This post includes affiliate links, which, if clicked on and a product purchased, I get a small commission (with no increase in cost to you).